cticenhour/canary/README.md

-canary
+Canary
 =====

-"Fork canary" to create a new MOOSE-based application.
+"Fork Canary" to create a new MOOSE-based application.

-For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)
+For more information see: https://mooseframework.inl.gov/getting_started/new_users.html